MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-app-design.md

 :::image type="content" source="./images/application-design-operations-1.png" alt-text="Diagram that shows a read operations process." lightbox="./images/application-design-operations-1.png" border="false":::

-A back channel doesn't communicate to the client if the operation completes successfully.
+A back-channel method isn't established to communicate to the client if the operation completes successfully.
 The client application must proactively poll the API for updates about the item specified in the `Location` HTTP header.

 ## Scalability

 Individual workload components should scale out independently because each component has different load patterns.
 The scaling requirements depend on the functionality of the service.
 Certain services directly affect users and must scale out aggressively to ensure fast responses and a positive user experience.

-The implementation packages the services as Docker containers and uses Helm charts to deploy the services to each stamp.
+The implementation packages the services as container images and uses Helm charts to deploy the services to each stamp.
 The services are configured to have the expected Kubernetes requests and limits and a preconfigured automatic scaling rule in place.
 The `CatalogService` and the `BackgroundProcessor` workload components can scale in and scale out individually because both services are stateless.

 Users interact directly with the `CatalogService`, so this part of the workload must respond under any load.
 There are a minimum of three instances for each cluster to spread across three availability zones in an Azure region.
 The horizontal pod autoscaler (HPA) in AKS automatically adds more pods as needed.
 The Azure Cosmos DB autoscale feature can dynamically increase and reduce request units (RUs) available for the collection.
 The `CatalogService` and Azure Cosmos DB combine to form a scale unit within a stamp.